G20 ministers struggle to find consensus on trade, climate

 But talks have so far failed to produce a breakthrough for consensus on the issue, and the clock is ticking down to the close of the two-day session when a final statement is due to be published.

-The separate issue of climate change has also become a sticking point, participants said, noting that the US delegation is reticent to sign up to previous pledges to help fund mitigation programmes.
+The separate issue of climate change has also become a sticking point, participants said, noting that the US delegation is reticent to sign up to previous pledges to help fund mitigation programs.

 French Finance Minister Michel Sapin said if no agreement could be found on both issues, that could be reflected in Friday’s final statement.